M7Tro/educationalProjects/chatApp/README.md

 We can do it with a component inside MessageContainer.jsx.
 Just define and use a function that is conditionally swapped with contents of the MessageContainer if no chat is selected.

+We will now proceed to work on the functionality of frontend.
+We want to make it communicate with the backend.

+First, let's add some routing with react-router-dom.

+Install the package with npm.
+Go into main.jsx and wrap the App into the BrowserRouter component.
+Wrapping the BrowserRouter lets us use the package's components inside App.jsx.

+Inside App.jsx, we add the Routes component.
+Within the Routes component, we use the Route components.
+Each corresponde to an element displaeted on a certain path.

+We want Route components for the Home, Signup and Login pages.

+Add a link to don't have an account that leads to signup page.
+And similar link to login page if you have account.

+Now let's add the signup functionality.

+We need to set up a state that tracks the user input.

+Create a handleSubmit function.

+I am not sure how to track input from the GenderBox.
+It is a separate component.
+Do we pass the state as a prop that it can edit?

+Yes.
+In the tutorial, author creates and passes a callback function as a prop.
+And he also passes the input state as a prop too: so that the GenderBox component shows which gender is selected.

+I got some eslint prop validation error.
+It is solved in the tutorial by adding some settings to the eslint.config.js: "react/prop-types":"off".

+Next step is to make actually write code for signing up the user.
+While we could define the functionality in Signup.jsx, a custom hook will be created.